carlinhop/weather_buildit/README.md

 Get the front-end running:

+Make sure you have either of the following: npm or yarn.

 `yarn start`

 After that a browser window will open with the project.
 Be aware it is still in development